Wedding Band at Dewsall Court | The Brotherhood - live performance video background

 The hidden setup behind the partition doors only works if the timeline gives us room to use it; speeches that run long can squeeze the back-of-house load-in window, so building a bit of slack into the schedule is worth doing.
 The 100dB cap is genuinely workable for a full Brotherhood set, but it rewards a band that mixes inside it from the first downbeat - bands that haven’t played here before sometimes start loud and spend the rest of the night being walked back.
 And the cellar den is one of the venue’s best features; if you want guests to find it before they head off to bed, plan a moment for someone to nudge them down there once we’ve finished.

-The Brotherhood are South Wales’ premier wedding band and play regularly at Dewsall Court.
-Check our availability for your wedding date.
+The Brotherhood are South Wales’ premier wedding band, playing weddings across the Monmouthshire border.
+Check our availability for your date at Dewsall Court.

 The Brotherhood performing at Wedding Band at Dewsall Court | The Brotherhood